followmyutopia/devextreme-documentation/api-reference/30 Data Layer/CustomStore/1 Configuration/insert.md

 <!--typeFunctionReturnType-->Promise<any><!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-A Promise of the jQuery.Deferred object resolved after the item has been inserted.
+A Promise of the jQuery.Deferred object resolved after the item is inserted.
 <!--/typeFunctionReturnDescription-->